usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Vendor FAQs.md

 ---

+Q. Are you recommending a threshold above which you've passed or below which you've failed?
+>A. DITAP’s pass/fail approach represents a major mindset shift for participants, vendors, and facilitators.
+Many colleges, graduate programs, and professional schools are moving away from point-based grading because adult learning research shows that numerical scores don’t necessarily reflect whether someone can competently do the work.
+This model reduces performance anxiety, fosters collaboration, and shifts the focus from chasing points to building real capability.
+>
+>But the mindset shift is very real.
+>
+>Instead of a single cutoff score like 70% or 80%, this refreshed grading perspective for DITAP uses multiple checkpoints and clear criteria so participants always know where they stand:
+>* **Participation:** Measured using a shared rubric (Fully Engaged, Progressing, Needs Attention).
+Two consecutive “Needs Attention” ratings in the same dimension or three total across any dimension trigger a facilitator check-in and support plan.
+>* **Conceptual Fluency:** Reviewed bi-weekly and at the end of each module using a standardized rubric.
+If gaps appear consistently — e.g., misunderstanding key frameworks — participants receive targeted feedback and support to get back on track.
+>* **Live Digital Assignment (LDA):** Designed with gating so each phase (Discovery Sprint, Case Study Development, Peer Review, and Presentation) must be completed successfully before moving to the next.
+If revisions are needed, participants have the opportunity to resubmit.
+>
+>This approach ensures there are no surprises.
+Participants get feedback early and often, and they know exactly what actions to take to stay on track.
+Remember, numerical scores don’t always equate to job readiness.
+Whether it's medicine or government procurement, what matters most is whether professionals can perform competently in real scenarios.
+DITAP’s approach gives participants every chance to demonstrate that they can do the work, not just pass a test.

+---

 Q. Will module-level (formerly release-level) assessments be updated?
 >A. End-of-module assessments are at vendor discretion, but knowledge checks and applied assignments embedded in modules are a required part of assessing conceptual fluency (See: Vendor Playbook \- Assessments \- Vendor Assessment Requirements Summary).
 Vendors may update or supplement these as long as they reinforce module objectives and align with the core assessment areas.